Education changes lives.

-A UNESCO study in 2012 showed that the number of primary-aged children not attending school in Africa accounted for more than half of the global total of children.
+UNESCO stated in 2012 that the number of primary-aged children not attending school in Africa accounted for more than half of the global total of children.

-In sub-Saharan Africa, only about one-quarter of pre-primary teachers are trained.
-Upper secondary school teachers have a slightly better ratio: about 50 percent have training.
+In sub-Saharan Africa, only about 25% of pre-primary teachers and 50% of upper secondary school teachers have been trained.

-The rate of gross enrollment in tertiary education in sub-Saharan Africa is the lowest in the world, sitting at only eight percent as of 2014.
-This is far lower than the gross enrollment of the second lowest country, Southern Asia, which is at 23 percent, where the global average is 34 percent.
+The rate of gross enrollment in tertiary education in sub-Saharan Africa is the lowest in the world, sitting at only 8% as of 2014.
+This is far lower than the gross enrollment of the second lowest country, Southern Asia, which is at 23%, where the global average is 34%.

 If every girl in sub-Saharan Africa completed even just a primary education, the maternal mortality rate would likely decrease by 70 percent.